Skip to main content

 3. Adds to cost — skills are priced individually and combine additively

 Skills are additive — the more you add, the broader the agent's capabilities.
-Use web_research alone for general monitoring, or combine it with stock_research and social_media_research for comprehensive financial intelligence.
+Use web alone for general monitoring, or combine it with financial_markets and social_media for comprehensive financial intelligence.

 Skill ID Convention